shorres/Decksmith/README.md

 # Magic: The Gathering Arena Deck Manager

-A comprehensive tool for managing your Magic: The Gathering Arena collection and decks.
+A comprehensive tool for managing your Magic: The Gathering Arena collection and decks with advanced Scryfall integration.

 ## Features

 - **Collection Management**: Track your card collection with quantities and rarities
 - **Scryfall Integration**: Real-time card search and auto-fill from the complete MTG database
+- **🆕 Auto-Enrichment**: Import lists are automatically enriched with complete card data from Scryfall
 - **Deck Builder**: Create and manage multiple decks
 - **Smart Autocomplete**: Intelligent card suggestions while building decks from your collection
 - **Import/Export**: Import and export decks and collections via CSV